- Home

 - Containers with significant food residue

-Can I recycle HDPE containers that held motor oil?
+Can I recycle HDPE motor oil bottles curbside?